Chia-Network/chia-network.github.io/collections/_posts/2021-02-22-plotting-basics.md

 ## Mastering plotting

 Most people start plotting from the GUI.
 You can successfully complete a couple of plots in parallel from there to get the hang of things.
 As people choose to get more serious they migrate to the [command line](https://github.com/Chia-Network/chia-blockchain/wiki/CLI-Commands-Reference).
-It is worth noting that Windows suffers 5-10% slower plot times versus macOS or Linux for now.
+It is worth noting that Windows suffers 5-10% slower plot times versus MacOS or Linux for now.

 Once you get some experience you will probably want to know how to create more and more plots in parallel.
 Luckily we have a replay on YouTube of our [cocktails with plotting experts](https://youtu.be/wDVsZMDlQYw).
 They had much to share about their various approaches.
 Some used servers and datacenter SSD, some bought used servers and SAS drives for temporary directories, some expand their consumer/gaming machines, and some focused on lots of smaller used machines.
 Many of them have compiled a spreadsheet of [reference plotting hardware](https://github.com/Chia-Network/chia-blockchain/wiki/Reference-Plotting-Hardware) with plot speeds to help get you thinking about any hardware you might want to change or acquire and see how your plotting results measure up.